brndnwd/colors/README.md

 built to select top n most common colors in an image

 ## usage
-drop images to analyzed into directory ./images (currently set up for .jpg files) requires the file "benchmark_colors.csv" to provide a set of possible colors for output run in shell: >python colors.py program will read all images in ./images and create csv file results.csv
+drop images to be analyzed into directory ./images (currently set up for .jpg files) requires the file "benchmark_colors.csv" to provide a set of possible colors for output run in shell: >python colors.py program will read all images in ./images and create csv file results.csv